AndreasbCS/argbel/README.md

-## Belief Dynamics in Bipolar Argumentation Dialogue Verification
+## Answer Set Programming (ASP)-based Dialogue Verification
+### Verification of manipulation and dishonesty in argumentation dialogues

 This repository provides an Answer Set Programming (ASP) encoding  for modeling and verifying belief dynamics, dishonesty, and manipulation in argumentation dialogues.